shanza95/Banking---Vehicle-Loan/README.md

 1. **Employment Type & Default Behavior**

       The analysis shows that self-employed borrowers default slightly more than salaried borrowers, but the            difference is minor (22.7% vs. 20.3%).
       This suggests employment type is not a strong standalone predictor.

 2. **Target Variable Imbalance**

       The data is heavily skewed toward non-defaulters (78% non-default vs. 22% default).
-This imbalance directly caused early logistic regression models to classify almost everything as “non-default.”
+      This imbalance directly caused early logistic regression models to classify almost everything as “non-            default.”

 3. **Branch, Supplier & Manufacturer Analysis**

-- Default Rate by Top 10 Branch_id
+   - *Default Rate by Top 10 Branch_id*

      Branch_id 36 shows the highest default rate at around 29%, indicating the loans associated with this branch       have the highest risk of default, followed by branch_id 16 at around 28% of default risk.
 On the lower side,      branch_id 19 indicates the lowest risk of default at around 16%.

-- Default Rate by Top 10 State_id
+   - *Default Rate by Top 10 State_id*

      State_id 13 has the highest default rate at around 31%, indicating this state’s borrowers are more likely to      default compared to others.
 The second highest default rate is for State_id 14, with nearly 28%, also             showing elevated risk.
 Other states such as State_id 8, 9, 6, 7, 4, 5, 3, and 1 show moderate default rates       ranging between roughly 17.5% to 23%.
 State_id 1 has the lowest default rate among these top 10, around           17.5%, indicating relatively better loan performance in this region.

-- Default Rate by Supplier_id
+   - *Default Rate by Supplier_id*

       Supplier_id 18317 shows the highest default rate, around 33.7%, indicating that loans associated with this        supplier have the highest risk of default.
 Supplier_id 21980 and 15694 also exhibit relatively high default       rates, around 30% and 29.7%, respectively, suggesting these suppliers' borrowers tend to default more             frequently.

       On the lower end, Supplier_id 14375 has the lowest default rate at about 11.7%, indicating better credit          performance for loans from this supplier.
 Other suppliers like 14234, 15663, and 14145 have default rates         in the 22-25% range, reflecting moderate risk.

       Supplier_id 18166 stands out with a notably low default rate of approximately 15.1%, suggesting better            borrower quality or more effective risk management practices.

-- Default Rate by Manufacturer_id
+   - *Default Rate by Manufacturer_id*

       Manufacturer_id 153 exhibits the highest default rate, approximately 33.5%, indicating this manufacturer’s        associated loans carry the greatest risk of default.
 Several manufacturers, including 48, 45, 49, 51, 67,         86, and 120, show default rates clustered in the 20-27% range, reflecting moderate default risk.

       Notably, Manufacturer_id 152 shows a default rate of zero or close to zero, which is an anomaly and               warrants further investigation—this could be due to insufficient data, misclassification, or truly                excellent repayment performance.

       The manufacturer with the lowest default rate (excluding 152) is 145, at around 20%, suggesting better loan       performance relative to others.

 4. **Age and Default Patterns**